NoahNiebs/QuizWebApp/README.md

-React Quiz Web app that tests users on questions from Open Trivia database.
-The users will be able to specify, the amount, dificulty, type of question (true/false or multiple choice), and topic.
-Following the quiz they will be presented the questions they have gotten correct and incorrect, then an overall percentage.
+Hello - this is a react Quiz Web app that tests users on questions from the Open Trivia database.
+Users can specify the dificulty, number, type, and topic of their questions and once finished will be presented with what they had gotten correct/incorrect and an overall score.

 <b>To start the application, follow these steps</b>